Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Card fields are tracker fields to be displayed in the Kanban cards (only in expanded view).
 For instance you can easily display who is the creator of the card, who are the assignees, what is the priority etc.
-You can also define the background color of card.
+You can also define the card's background color.

 .. figure:: ../images/screenshots/agiledashboard/kanban/kanban-card-fields.png
    :align: center